-Attends meetings of the Select Board and follows up on the directives of the Select Board.
+Attends meetings of the Board of Selectmen and follows up on the directives of the Board of Selectmen.

 Performs other similar or related duties, as required or as situation dictates.

 Bachelor's Degree in a related field; three to five years of public administration experience; municipal experience desirable; experience dealing with the public strongly preferred; or an equivalent combination of education and experience.